 Employers can access this support through the National Apprenticeship Service.

 We are a Main Provider on the Register of Apprenticeship Training Providers and an approved training provider for the Commercial Procurement and Supply Apprenticeship standard (previously known as Public Sector Commercial Level 4 Apprenticeship).
-This standard is suitable for all organisations
+This standard is suitable for all organisations.

 This level 4 apprenticeship is suitable for all organisations and will take 2 years to complete.